-Lynedoch Valley was settled in 1839, named by Surveyor-General Colonel William Light after his great friend, Lord Lynedoch, who was his captain in the Battle of Barossa in 1811, part of the Peninsula War against Napoleon's French Army.
-The name was later misspelled and is known as Lyndoch, a service town for the vibrant Grape and Wine industry of the area, rather than wheat
+Lynedoch Valley was settled in 1839, named by Surveyor-General Colonel William Light after his great friend, Lord Lynedoch, who was his captain in the Battle of Barrosa in 1811, part of the War against Napoleon's French Army.
+Both names were later misspelled, as Barossa & Lyndoch, the latter becoming a service town for the vibrant Grape and Wine industry of the area, rather than wheat.
+In 1840 Lyndoch was to become one of the earliest 'country towns' attracting German immigrants in June !847 German immigrants that took up sections 567 & 568, calling their village Hoffnungsthal, meaning Valley of Hope.

 In the foreground a shepherd with his dog and sheep look back over wheat-fields.
 There is a windmill to the mid-left that is believed to be artistic license as no evidence remains that it had existed.
 The view of plentiful farmland was a sure lure to potential emigrants.